Cutaneous drug reactions

 For further skin relief, add powdered oatmeal (or 1 cup of oatmeal in a sock) to a lukewarm bath.

-- Pycnogenel (Pinus pinaster), an extract of the bark of a particular type of pine tree, helps promote skin health.
+- Pycnogenel ( Pinus pinaster ), an extract of the bark of a particular type of pine tree, helps promote skin health.
+May not be suitable for people with autoimmune disease.

-- Thyme (Thymus vulgaris).
-Do not take thyme if you take blood-thinning medication.
+- Thyme ( Thymus vulgaris ).
+DO NOT take thyme if you take blood-thinning medication.
 Never take oil of thyme, which can be toxic.
+Thyme may have hormone-like effects in the body.
+People who have a history of hormone-sensitive cancers, or other hormonal issues, should use caution.

-- Burdock (Arctium lappa) is an anti-inflammatory and antioxidant.
-Do not take burdock if you have diabetes, or if you take blood thinning medication or a diuretic (water pills).
+- Burdock ( Arctium lappa ) is an anti-inflammatory and antioxidant.
+DO NOT take burdock if you have diabetes, or if you take blood-thinning medication or a diuretic (water pills).
+People who are allergic to ragweed may be sensitive to burdock.

-- Gotu kola (Centella asiatica) helps improve skin health.
-Do not take gotu kola if you have high blood pressure or experience anxiety.
+- Gotu kola ( Centella asiatica ) helps improve skin health.
+DO NOT take gotu kola if you have high blood pressure or experience anxiety, or if you have a history of liver disease.

-- Cat's claw (Uncaria tomentosa) has anti-inflammatory and antioxidant effects.
-Cat's claw my possibly worsen autoimmune disorders and leukemia, and it may interaction with several medications.
-Do not take cat's claw if you have high blood pressure or take blood thinning medication.
+- Cat's claw ( Uncaria tomentosa ) has anti-inflammatory and antioxidant effects.
+Cat's claw may worsen autoimmune disorders and leukemia, and it may interact with several medications.
+DO NOT take cat's claw if you have high or low blood pressure, are on blood pressure medication, or take blood-thinning medication.

 Acupuncture can help reduce itching and inflammation of the skin.
 Most treatments will focus on "cooling surface heat."